SekaiCyber/osint-tool/README.md

 - All data retrieved by this tool is publicly available information
 - This tool was tested against google.com - a publicly accessible domain used for demonstration purposes only
 - This project is for educational purposes to understand OSINT techniques used in security investigations
-- All screenshots have been reviewed to remove personal identifying information